Publications

 J. Friedman and M. Finkbeiner.

-Optimal selection of arm movements during evidence accumulation.
+Optimal selection of arm movements during evidence

 In Society for Neuroscience Annual Meeting, Washington DC, USA, 2011.